 When inside the church you will see signs indicating in which direction you should walk if approaching the altar for communion (clockwise if sitting to the right of the altar, anticlockwise if on the left).

-On entering the church you will have to sanitize your hands and again if you choose to take communion.
-If it your preference to wear a face mask and gloves by all means continue with your practice but there is not an expectation, under the government guidance, that this is mandatory.
+On entering the church you will have to wear a mask (unless exempt or under 11), sanitize your hands (and again if you choose to take communion).
 The church will be cleaned between services on a Sunday.
 On weekdays it will be cleaned at the end of every day it is open to the public.

 Our service booklets and donation envelopes will be stored in separate boxes for you to collect at the entrance and then to deposit again when exiting.
 Please leave the Track and Trace forms on your seat so that our cleaning team know which seats have been in use to aid with a speedy clean after service.

 It is mandatory for all those attending our services to complete a Track and Trace form (or one form for a household) and by entering the church you are agreeing to comply with this.
 In accordance with GDPR regulations these forms will be securely collated for 3 weeks and thereafter destroyed.